LCHoffman/javascript_challenge/README.md

 ## Project Start-Up and Objectives
- * index.html file provided by the challenge source
+ * index.html and style.css files were provided by the challenge source
  * UFO Sightings Dataset (data.js) provided by challenge source.
 Data set is JSON object.
  * Level 1:
    * Add a table to the website and append a row of data for each sighting.